 Smart Automatic Heat System

-Kohree heated RV hose utilizes an intelligent external thermostat that automatically self-regulates heating based on real-time temperatures.
+Kohree heated RV hose temperature sensors that automatically self-regulates heating based on real-time temperatures.
 This waterproof sensor quickly detects outdoor conditions and adjusts internal warming as needed to keep water flowing smoothly even down to -40°F. The full-length internal heat trace wire evenly warms the hose to prevent freezing.
 This smart temperature control eliminates manual oversight and makes winter camping worry-free.
 Just connect the hose, and the thermostat handles the rest!

 Self-regulating System - Overheating Protector